 Review By HEATHER CLARK

 This unique read covers the life and times of the dung beetle, an insect that builds its life around the waste of others.
-Author Cherly Bardoe packs a lot of information into the text, perhaps a bit too much at times.
+Author Cheryl Bardoe packs a lot of information into the text, perhaps a bit too much at times.
 Three different kinds of dung beetles are described in depth- dwellers, rollers and tunnelers.
 The eating, mating and living arrangements for each type are covered.

 The watercolors by Alan Marks are beautiful and really do an excellent job illustrating the concepts discussed in the text.
 Many of the pictures portray the view as we presume it would be seen at the dung beetle’s level, for instance placing us alongside one beetle at the bottom of a dark tunnel, looking up at its mate poking its head in from outside with bright sky overhead.